hecarson/utahsec-challenges/2024-11-14/chal1/sol/README.md

 chal1: ELF 64-bit LSB pie executable, x86-64, version 1 (SYSV), dynamically linked, interpreter ld-linux-x86-64.so.2, BuildID[sha1]=82206e976c7e070c37c58300a612ef3b77864a43, for GNU/Linux 4.4.0, not stripped
 ```

-The binary is not stripped, meaning that symbol names (for functions and global variables) are intact, which makes reversing this binary easier.
+The command shows us that the environment for the executable is Linux x86-64, which is very typical of CTF pwn challenges.
+It is also not stripped, meaning that symbol names (for functions and global variables) are intact, which makes reversing this binary easier.

 We can use the `checksec` command from pwntools to see the security properties of the `chal1` binary.